PopupMC/VariableHealth/README.md

 ## Variable Health

-Mobs have variable health, excluding Ender Dragon and Wither
+All Mobs and Bosses have a level between 1-100, this affects their health scaling, resistence to damage, attack power, and dropped exp.

 Normally I would fill out a lot of into here but this is an internal plugin so maybe later.